khe817/zencart_simple_mvc_admin_module/readme.txt

 ===================
 Main layout is in YOUR_ADMIN/modules/YOUR_MODULE_NAME/templates/main_layout.php

-Add common settings for the module in YOUR_MODULE_NAME.php
+Add common settings for the module in YOUR_ADMIN/YOUR_MODULE_NAME.php

 Add routes for controllers in YOUR_ADMIN/modules/YOUR_MODULE_NAME/routes.php (instructions is in the file)